 A worldwide group of expats started Learn Slovenian.
 This free website breaks down the vocabulary, verbs and grammar by subject, with tips and notes to accompany the exercises.
 There are a few frustrations, like asking you to translate sentences like “this is your house” without specifying whether it’s “you” in the familiar/singular, the dual, or the formal/plural — and if you don’t guess right they mark it wrong.
 However, you’ve made progress simply by understanding that there’s a difference.
 You can do the drills as often as you want.

 Planning a Trip?
-If you are planning to go to Ljubljana to participate in a language course, there is a choice of hotels near the Faculty of Arts on Askerčeva Cesta near the vibrant and charming city center.
+Here are my top tips for planning a trip to Slovenia to participate in a language course.
+There is a choice of hotels near the Faculty of Arts on Askerčeva Cesta near the vibrant and charming city center.
 Clicking on any of my Trip Advisor Links to book your stay supports this blog at NO cost to you.
-Hvala!